SemanticDevice/linked_list_with_unit_tests/README.md

 This is a toy project to learn test case development using Unity and get a feel for a flow where test cases drive implementation and serve as a debugging and verification tool during development.

+Build options in the Makefile are deliberately strict as far as warnings are concerned and also include the `-fsanitize=address` GCC flag which enables the address sanitizer.
+This flag is appropriate for building and running tests, but it should definitely not be used to build actual shippable code.

 ## Development Steps

 ### Install Unity